 You might have heard these words many times or you had seen these parts also.
-But what exactly you know about these engineering parts?
+But what exactly do you know about these engineering parts?

 Details about Crankshaft used in Internal combustion Engine